e-mail to a friend in need

 running variety show.

 Washington Post, and many others.
-She has also appeared on Good Morning America,
+She has appeared on Good Morning America,

 Today, ABC News, CNN, Queen Latifah, Montel Williams, Lifetime, and numerous